Mount Sinai Morningside: Residency programs

-Mount Sinai Morningside sponsors 30 accredited residency training programs.
-The Department of Medicine trains 158 residents and an additional 39 fellows; one of the largest programs in New York State and in the top 10 largest nationally.
+The Department of Medicine trains 158 residents and an additional 39 fellows.
 Each program has full accreditation from the Accreditation Council for Graduate Medical Education and the institution itself is accredited for the maximum 5-year cycle.
-The Internal Medicine Training Program uses strategies to ensure that residents can learn from every patient, including using a drip system for distributing admissions and prohibiting overnight calls anywhere in the training program.
-In addition, the department limits the number of patients that can be carried by an intern to no more than 10; by contrast, 83% of the programs in New York state, New Jersey and all of New England still allow interns to carry 12 patients.
-The program also has its own Simulation Lab for training residents.
-The residency program in Anatomic and Clinical Pathology uses Mount Sinai Beth Israel in addition to Mount Sinai Morningside and Mount Sinai West.
-Residents study over 70,000 cases, which cover a wide variety of disease processes, and range from routine to complex and unusual disease entities.
+The program has its own Simulation Lab for training residents.
+The residency program in Anatomic and Clinical Pathology used Mount Sinai Beth Israel, until it closed in 2025, in addition to Mount Sinai Morningside and Mount Sinai West.

 History

 Founding

 St. Luke's was founded by William Augustus Muhlenberg, pastor of the Episcopal Church of the Holy Communion.
-In 1846, Muhlenberg had started raising funds for New York City residents who were both poor and ill.
-St. Luke's was incorporated in 1850, being only the fourth general hospital to open in New York City.
+In 1846, Muhlenberg started raising funds for New York City residents who were both poor and ill.
+St. Luke's was incorporated in 1850, becoming only the fourth general hospital to open in New York City.
 The hospital received its first patients in 1853, initially operating within the Church of the Holy Communion building at Sixth Avenue and 20th Street in present-day Chelsea.
-The next year, the institution had acquired a plot on Fifth Avenue between 54th and 55th Streets, near St. Patrick's Cathedral.
+The next year, the institution acquired a plot on Fifth Avenue between 54th and 55th Streets, near St. Patrick's Cathedral.
 John W. Ritch designed a new brick building in the Romanesque Revival style, which was composed of two wings flanking a central pavilion.

 St. Luke's Hospital moved to its Fifth Avenue location in 1858.
-Muhlenberg continued his role as hospital superintendent until his death in 1877, upon which he was succeeded by the Rev. George S. Baker.
-The surrounding area developed quickly, and by the late 19th century, the hospital's Fifth Avenue location was becoming increasingly outdated due to the expansion of the hospital facilities, as well as the increasing value of the land in Midtown.
+Muhlenberg continued his role as hospital superintendent until his death in 1877.
+He was succeeded by the Rev. George S. Baker.
+By the late 19th century, the hospital's Fifth Avenue location was becoming outdated due to the expansion of the hospital facilities.
 A training school for nurses was founded in 1888, and three years later, tuberculosis patients were moved to a facility in Tremont, Bronx.
-By 1892, St. Luke's Hospital had treated 36,050 patients throughout its history, of which 99% were Christians; the majority of these were Protestants.
+By 1892, St. Luke's Hospital had treated 36,050 patients.